DmitriBogdanov/UTL/docs/module_random.md

 #### Entropy

-Unfortunately the is no "nice" and portable way of getting proper cryptographic entropy is a standard library.
+Unfortunately the is no "nice" and portable way of getting proper cryptographic entropy in the standard library.
 Main issues were already mentioned in the section documenting [`random::entropy_seq()`](#entropy), the best we can do without using system API is to sample everything we can (`std::random_device`, time in nanoseconds, address space, CPU ticks, some other PRNG and etc.) and use seeding sequence to mash it all together into a single state.

 The result of such approach is generally satisfactory, however oftentimes not sufficient for proper cryptographic security.